Recession: Disequilibrium

+To stabilize the economy, it is necessary to meet a condition where the real part of every root of its characteristic equation is negative.
+The stability condition is succinctly represented as $E_{p}p^{*} + E_{x} A_{x} <0$; strong negativity of the price-level effect, along with a weak price-expectation effect brings stability to the economy.
+Therefore the market economy automatically corrects a small deviation from its local equilibrium state, restoring full employment.
+However, if the stability condition is not met due to a weakening of the Keynes effect under circumstances such as large shock, where the real supply of money is significantly larger than output, the economic system becomes unstable and sinks into an increasingly severe recession.

 Causes of recessions

 There are many reasons why recessions happen.
 One overall reason can be lack of demand due to sharp developments in the prices of the inputs used in producing goods and services.
 Another main reason can be problems e.g. in financial markets.
 Because recessions have many likely explanations, it is demanding to predict them.
 Some variables might at first glance be the causes of recessions, but they could also be the results of a recession, which means they are endogenous to recessions.
 One can summarize the causes of recessions in the following categories: